DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "I made them super small, so that no one could see them."

-To surprised Kay, Rinne gave devilish smile.
+To surprised Kai, Rinne gave devilish smile.
 Since she had no friends among <span title="I'm not sure if it refers to her races or other races, but latter is more likely">races</span>, someone's surprise reaction might be new to her.